 It is time to look in the mirror and give yourself an honest talk about your fitness level.
-Doing so with a burrito in your hand is very telling.
-But honestly, can you run or walk a mile without traumatic results?
+Be honest: can you run or walk a mile without traumatic results?
 Do you have knee problems, joint pain in your ankles, foot issues, arthritis, or any kind of hip or back problems?
 Do you have asthma, heart problems, lung issues or circulatory concerns?

 These shouldn’t prevent you from hiking, but they should limit your choices of hikes, at least at the beginning of your new hobby.
 Pushing your body unnecessarily will create strains on whatever your weaknesses are.
 This is why a few training hikes are so important, as they will give you a benchmark on which to base your abilities.

 If you are wheezy after only a few hundred yards of relatively flat terrain, you might want to reconsider attempting to reach Camp Muir on Mt.
 Rainier (a strenuous hike with a 4,700-foot elevation change in 4.5 miles).
 Instead, build up to it by undertaking more conservative trails.

 You have to start somewhere, right?
 Waking up one random morning and throwing a bunch of gear into your pack on the way to tackling the Appalachian Trail (it’s 2,190 miles long) isn’t a wise move, and it’s one that will likely end in failure.
 When a person fails early on at something difficult, they’re less likely to continue trying.